jpverkamp/blog/content/reviews/books/V.E. Schwab/Shades of Magic/2 - A Gathering of Shadows.md

 Although man does she make a number of questionable choices with seemingly no repercussions.
 Murder, kidnapping...
 There's something to be said for being a protagonist it seems.

 It's also nice seeing Rhy grow into his own, with both a royal and a non- magical viewpoint among a pile of magical heavyweights.
-Especially learning more about just what Kell did to save him in the climax of {{< goodreads book="A Darker Shade of Magic" >}}.
+Especially learning more about just what Kell did to save him in the climax of [[A Darker Shade of Magic]]().
 Newcomer Alucard is quite a bit of fun as well, acting as as second mentor figure to Lila's more piratical tendencies.
 Plus

 The main downside of the book?
 It's one of the worst 'second of a trilogy' books I've ever read, with a far lighter plot than the first and ending on a literal cliffhanger.
-It works if all three are out; I'm just glad I didn't read it before {{< goodreads book="A Conjuring of Light" >}} was released.
+It works if all three are out; I'm just glad I didn't read it before [[A Conjuring of Light]]() was released.